 The benefits of calcium for bones are well known and it’s fairly easy to add into your diet – eat your dairy!
 If you’re vegan, you may want to consider supplementing your limited dietary calcium options with a supplement or multivitamin containing calcium.

-Best Joint Supplement for Runners in UK in 2021
+Best Joint Supplement for Runners in the UK in 2024

 Performance Lab Flex

 After reviewing dozens of joint supplements, we have our favourite – and it’s ideal for runners: Performance Lab Flex.

 Performance Lab Flex contains the useful ingredients for runners mentioned above.
 All are also included in clinically effective dosages.

 To repeat, it includes: